chris-townsend/project-two/README.md

 The above screenshot shows me trying to debug an error I had in the console.
 It was showing that I had an uncaught type error at my countDown function.
 I used console.log() to print the timer to ensure this was working.
 The error was overcome by creating a new js file to prevent the timer being called on the homepage.

--   The Website was tested on Google Chrome and Internet Explorer.
+-   The Website was tested on Google Chrome, Internet Explorer and Microsoft Edge.

 -   The website was viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 6-8, iPhoneX & Samsung Galaxy S21.
 -   A large amount of testing was done to ensure that all pages were linking correctly.